Bonn Topology Group

 Cooperation

 We collaborate through personal research projects, seminars or workshops with several other Institutes.
-Topologists of Nordrhein-Westfalen meet twice a year at the NRW Topology Meeting.
-Every other week (during the semester), we participate in the Homotopy Theory Seminar Bochum-Bonn-Düsseldorf-Wuppertal which serves as the "Research Seminar" of the Graduiertenkolleg "Homotopy and cohomology".
+In prepandemic times, topologists of Nordrhein-Westfalen met twice a year at the NRW Topology Meeting.

 Mailing lists

 If you would like to receive emails with information about topology activities in Bonn, please subscribe to the Bonn topology mailing list.
-There is a separate AG Homotopie mailing list for participants of the Homotopy Theory Seminar Bochum-Bonn-Düsseldorf-Wuppertal taking place on Thursday afternoons because this seminar also involves people from outside Bonn.
-In both cases, we kindly ask you to use your real name when subscribing so that we can verify that you are a human being with interest in topology (rather than a machine with interest in spam).
+We kindly ask you to use your real name when subscribing so that we can verify that you are a human being with interest in topology (rather than a machine with interest in spam).

 News